 Choose perennials that match the growing conditions you can provide.
-If your garden spot is sunny, read plant tags and labels to find perennials that thrive in full sun.
-If you have a woodland garden or a shady site, plant perennials that tolerate shade.
+If your garden spot is sunny, read plant tags and labels to find perennials that thrive in six or more hours of sunlight per day.
+Partial sun is four to six hours of sunlight.
+If you have a woodland garden or a shady site, plant perennials that prefer no direct sun or less than two hours of sunlight per day.

 If your garden doesn’t get much sun, you can still grow many perennials by planting them in pots and moving them to a sunny spot in your yard.
 Large pots and half-barrels are good choices, because perennials typically have large root systems and need plenty of room.
 Put the container in place before you add the soil and plants, or it may be too heavy to move later.